SmithsonianWorkshops/HydraResources/Regular_Expressions.md

   - Important note about wildcards for file selection on the command line: If you're familiar with using wildcards on the command line to select files (e.g. `ls *.tar.gz`), the format and syntax of these wildcards are not regular expressions, rather it's [globbing](https://en.wikipedia.org/wiki/Glob_(programming)) which has a different format and metacharacter usage.
 BASH does have support for regex, see [here](https://tldp.org/LDP/abs/html/x17129.html).

 ## Learning Regular expressions

+- We will be using the website [regex101.com](https://regex101.com) to learn regular expressions
+  - Allows you test regular expressions and shows what text matches
+  - Gives visual indicators of how characters in your pattern are being interpreted
+  - Has an integrated reference
+- Regular expressions syntax varies with different implementations.
+We will be learning Perl style regex (or PCRE: Perl Compatible Regular Expressions)
+  - Perl regex syntax is a very common implementation
+  - For implementations that are different, Perl regex is similar enough that you can use what you learn from this style in other types of regular expressions

 This is a good time for a tour of https://regex101.com